Know Yourself

 Personal reflection questions

-So you may ask, how might a greater understanding of social identities be helpful in supporting student learning?
-Knowing about multiple kinds of social identities can be helpful for understanding one's own and students’ (and colleagues’) perspectives and behaviors.
+So you may ask, how might a greater understanding of social identities help support student learning?
+Knowing about multiple kinds of social identities can help understand one's own and students’ (and colleagues’) perspectives and behaviors.
 Also, it can be a factor when selecting instructional strategies that foster dialogue, support reflection for increased self-awareness and development, and provide opportunities for learning across differences.

 The process of self-examination should be consistent and completed over time with intentionality.
 Small changes begin with our engaging in the self-work that we need to develop empathy and understanding of our students' lived experiences.
-So teaching a more inclusive course begins with you.
-We all benefit from opportunities to reflect on what it means to bring our whole selves into our courses.
+So, teaching a more inclusive course begins with you.
+We all benefit from opportunities to reflect on what bringing our whole selves into our courses means.

 Awareness is the first step in being an inclusive teacher.
 We invite you to take the following steps to self-reflect on your identities and consider how dominant or subordinated can influence your beliefs and actions.

 1. Click on and examine the information in the Social Identities and Membership document.
-Notice which of your social identities are dominant and which are subordinated and may be less privileged.
+Notice which of your social identities are dominant, subordinated, and may be less privileged.

 Personal reflection questions